 In this article, we will use the Excel Solver to optimize multiple variables.
 Assume that a company produces the TV and refrigerators.
 Now, we will use the Solver to get the maximum profit by optimizing the number of TV and refrigerator production based on some constraints.
 The number of TV and refrigerator are the variables.
 We will describe all the things in the below section.

-📌 Step 1: Design Dataset and Input Data
+📌 Step 1 of 5: Design Dataset and Input Data

 - First, we design the dataset to insert all the data.